RaBiT: Residual-Aware Binarization Training for Accurate and Efficient LLMs: Motivation

 \section{Motivation}

 The goal of quantization-aware training (QAT) is to make a quantized student model, $\mathbf{Y}_s$, functionally mimic its full-precision teacher, $\mathbf{Y}_t$.
 This is typically achieved by optimizing an objective that combines the final task loss with an intermediate knowledge distillation loss, often formulated as the mean squared error (MSE)~\citep{distilling2015,llmqat2023}.
 While our full training objective also includes the final KL divergence-based task loss, we initially focus our analysis on the MSE component for its analytical tractability.
 We formally prove that this error-decomposition logic and the optimality of RaBiT's residual coupling extend rigorously to the KL divergence objective (see \Cref{appendix:kl_analysis}).

 The additive structure of the MSE provides a clear window into how parallel paths interact.
 In a 2-bit residual architecture, the MSE between the teacher output $y_t$ and the student output $y_s=y_1+y_2$ can be decomposed.
-Using the Pearson correlation coefficient,\footnote{The relationship $\mathbb{E}[y_1y_2] \approx \sigma_1\sigma_2Corr(y_1,y_2)$ relies on a zero-mean assumption for the path outputs.
+Using the Pearson correlation coefficient,\footnote{The relationship $\mathbb{E}[y_1y_2] \approx \sigma_1\sigma_2\operatorname{Corr}(y_1,y_2)$ relies on a zero-mean assumption for the path outputs.
 We empirically verify this, finding the omitted $\mathbb{E}[y_1]\mathbb{E}[y_2]$ term is less than 1\% of the covariance term and thus negligible.} this decomposition is:

 where $C'$ represents the sum of correlation-independent error terms.
 This reveals a core principle: to minimize the MSE, the paths must be strongly \textit{negatively correlated}.
 A negative correlation transforms the interaction term into a substantial bonus that actively reduces the total loss, signifying effective error-cancellation.